Oooo, the Denver Colfax Marathon. What a doozy. Let me give you the highlights then you can really get into the nitty gritty if you want!

 (Also, thanks to the race event for having the foresight to have this start so early.
 It was always slated to start at 6:00 am, but I think that helped with the heat.)

 I eat my peanut butter sandwich on the walk to the park (I had a banana at the house).
 We see a huge bank of porta potties and hardly have to wait – winning the race morning jackpot!
-We meet up with Steve’s friend Nate and hang out with him in Corral O. I realize my phone lens is all gunky (from sunscreen and vaseline, I’m sure) and Nate has a lens cleaner wipe with him.
-Nate FTW!!!!
-It’s a great start to the morning.
+We go to Corral O. I realize my phone lens is all gunky (from sunscreen and vaseline, I’m sure) and a stranger has lens cleaner wipe with him.
+Woo hoo, thanks!

 There’s a beautiful rendition of the national anthem, then the corrals start every 45 seconds.
 Me and my friends doing the relay had made a plan to share all our locations on WhatsApp, and I’d also told Steven and another friend I would send them a Glympse.
 Val sends us a reminder to share WhatsApp locations and I’m in such an energetic and goofy mood that I send her back a “you’re not the boss of me” meme as a joke, then send my location and have Steve check that it went through.
 Then I send out the Glympse.
 These details will matter later, I promise.